LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 ## Get to the first message

-To get the most basic version of messaging up means you have to insert a generic ‘message us’ button your website.
+To get the most basic version of messaging up and running, brands need to insert a generic ‘message us’ button their website.
 Getting to the first message is simple and can be done through three steps:

-1. Your website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like messaging to appear.
+1. Website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like messaging to appear.
 See instructions on how to [insert the code](getting-started-add-the-liveperson-tag-to-your-website.html).
 2. Create users for the agents that will be taking the conversations.
 See how to [set up users](admin-settings-create-and-manage-users.html).
 3. Once the code is up and an agent is logged into the system, they can begin to take and answer incoming conversations.

 {: .notice}